Table of contents

 • The size of the dwelling

-• The location and availability of resources the slope of the land
+• The location and availability of resources on the slope of the land

 • The quality of the fixtures and fittings

-However, when building a new home, the final cost of construction can differ from initial expectations at the building approval stage and even at the start of construction.
+But it’s worth keeping in mind that, when building a new home, the final cost of construction can differ vastly from the expectations set out at the building approval stage, and even at the start of construction.

-There may be numerous reasons for cost variations prior to and during construction, Examples include costs and contracts being finalised after council approval is sought or unexpected delays and complications during construction.
+There are numerous reasons for cost variation prior to and during construction - for example, costs and contracts may be finalised after council approval is sought or there may be unexpected delays and complications during construction.

 • 40-45% of costs of the total cost to build is the cost of materials